-A number of patents filed by Nintendo reveal a bit more information about the powers in Breath of the Wild 2.
+A number of patents filed by Nintendo reveal a bit more information about the powers in The Legend of Zelda: Tears of the Kingdom.
 As reported by Gamereactor, the three new features appear to allow Link to go through a suspended platform from below its surface (just like in the second teaser trailer), utilise a "Rewind" feature on objects and shoot bow and arrows while free falling.
 All of which could set up some extremely exciting encounters.

 Tears of the Kingdom running on Switch Pro?